jdeehh/100-days-of-code/r1-log.md

 Day 13 -  Didn't have a tonne of time left in my day to work on the Movie Watchlist project today but I worked on the Day 2 Challenge of ScrimbaChallengeWeek

+### R1D14

+Day 14 - Completed Scrimbas Day 3 challenge but really struggled today due to sickness & it took me way longer than I thought it would.